Herbal treatments can be determined separately or in conjunction with acupuncture treatments.

 How long does a treatment take?

 Your first treatment will take longer.
-Plan for about 1 and 1/2 hours.
+Plan for about 1 to 1 and 1/2 hours.
 This time will include a discussion intended to learn about your concerns and whole body health along with an initial treatment.
-Follow up treatment vary based on the type of treatment needed and the appointment that is booked.
+Follow ups tend to be around an hour.

 What is involved in a treatment?

 Each acupuncture treatment, whether your first or your tenth, will include some amount of discussion.
 It will also include a treatment with acupuncture often with a TDP heat lamp.

 Depending your your condition we may also want to utilize additional modalities such as: herbal remedies - treating from the inside out and a way to continue your treatment while at home, cupping - a method of pulling stagnation out of tissues and to the surface of your body using a suction, moxibustion - a warming treatment, gua sha - another way of activating tissue to release and bring dis-ease to the surface for healing.

 How should I prepare for acupuncture?